Frequently

 ERCOT’s “retail choice” market was formed after legislators passed laws permitting markets to set the wholesale electricity price and allowing customers to choose their providers.
 Generators in ERCOT sell electricity on a wholesale basis only.
 Retailers purchase that electricity, and customers choose which retailer they would like to purchase electricity from.

-Past energy constraints in ERCOT were typically limited to summer, but regulators only addressed the incentive structure for generators and the summer shortages.
+In the past, energy constraints in ERCOT were typically limited to summer, but Regulators only addressed the incentive structure for generators and the summer shortages.
 What didn’t happen was winterization after storms in 1998 and 2011.

-Colorado’s Power Pathway is being routed through some of the best wind and solar resource zones in Colorado.
+Colorado’s Power Pathway is routed through some of the best wind and solar resource zones in Colorado.
 New renewable energy generation is anticipated to be developed in these zones.
 The location of these new generation resources is currently unknown and could be located near the new transmission line or many miles away.
-Generally, new generation resources are expected to interconnect at substations located at segment endpoints.
-New generation resources would require obtaining land rights and local land use permits that would be subject to local review and approval before being constructed.
-Permitting approvals for Colorado’s Power Pathway will not include new generation resources which would be permitted separately.
+Typically, new generation resources are expected to interconnect at substations located at segment endpoints.
+New generation resources would require obtaining land rights and local land use permits that would be subject to local review and approval prior to construction.
+Permitting approvals for Colorado’s Power Pathway will not include new generation resources, as these would be permitted separately.

-According to the American Clean Power Association, wind turbines are made from safe, non-toxic inert materials.
-Eighty to ninety-four percent of a wind turbine’s mass consists of metal or easily recycled materials including steel, copper, aluminum and iron.
+- According to the American Clean Power Association, wind turbines are made from safe, non-toxic, inert materials.
+Eighty to ninety-four percent of a wind turbine’s mass consists of metal or easily recycled materials, including steel, copper, aluminum, and iron.
 Steel, among the world’s most recycled materials, makes up 70 percent of turbine mass and is 100 percent recyclable.
-Copper, aluminum and iron also have established recycling programs.
+Recycling programs for copper, aluminum, and iron are also established.

 Field crews may conduct environmental and cultural resource evaluations, land use surveys, engineering surveys, and assess the condition of nearby infrastructure as part of required field survey work.
 These activities are being conducted in the public right-of-way and on private property where appropriate access rights of entry have been established.

-All powerlines in our system are monitored 24/7 for line contact – meaning an object comes in contact with the transmission line conductors.
+All powerlines in our system are monitored 24/7 for line contact – meaning objects coming into contact with the transmission line conductors.
 If there is an unanticipated event in the line, the line is tripped out to protect the public and the line from operating under unsafe conditions.
 We inspect all our system lines annually to check for line connections and damage.
 While designing the line, we follow national design standards to ensure the lines are robust and can withstand several extenuating circumstances.

 - Non-compatible vegetation and hazards within the right-of-way.